xcodegirl/career/xcodegirl-resume.md

 Fekete Associates Inc. (S&P Global)
 2008 - 2011

-* Developed tools using mathematical modelling to maximize production and improve efficiency for major oil & gas corporations.
+* Developed tools using mathematical modelling to maximize production and improve efficiency for major oil & gas corporations
 * Led research on a new system to reduce build times by 40%

 ```C++, MFC```